Skip to main content

 If you take several Monkey Cards in one turn and your Player Board is full, you may place these new Monkey Cards on top of each other on the Player Board.

-It is a good idea to place your new Monkey Card(s) on top of an existing Monkey Card with no (or only a small) Recurring Delivery of building bricks.
+It is a good idea to place your new Monkey Card(s) on top of an existing Monkey Card with no (or only a small) Recurring supply of building elements.

-What do I do if there are no more building bricks of one kind in the brick tray?
+What do I do if there are no more building elements of one kind in the element tray?

-When a player takes the last of one type of brick, the endgame is triggered.
+When a player takes the last of one type of building element, the endgame is triggered.
 Play continues for the remainder of the round, so all players have an equal number of turns.

 How do I get a Bonus Card?